Maybach Zeppelin

-The Maybach Zeppelin was the Maybach company's Repräsentationswagen model from 1929 to 1939.
-Named for the company's famous production of Zeppelin engines prior to and during World War I, it was an enormous luxury vehicle which weighed approximately 3000 kg (6600 lb).
-This weight was so great that German drivers required an additional goods vehicle licence for vehicles over 2½ tons.
+The Maybach Zeppelin was the Maybach company's Repräsentationswagen model from 1928 to 1938.
+Named for the company's famous production of Zeppelin engines prior to and during World War I, it was an enormous luxury vehicle which weighed approximately 3,000 kg (6,600 lb).
+This weight was so great that German drivers required an additional goods vehicle licence (needed for vehicles over 2½ tons).
 Along with the Voisin, and behind the Daimler Double Six, this was Europe's joint second luxury V12 car in production.

 DS7

 The DS7 (Doppel Sechs 7) version featured a 7.0 L (6,971 cc) V12 engine that produced 150 hp at 2,800 rpm.
 It was available from 1929 to 1930.
 Work began in 1928 on a model simply called the "Maybach 12" which went on sale in 1929.
 In 1930 it was re-branded as the DS7 and the "Zeppelin" badge appeared on a bar between the headlamps; although adopted universally as the "Maybach Zeppelin", this was never the car's official model.

 Karl Maybach's engine was a long-stroke design, with dimensions of 86×100 mm.
 The crankshaft had eight main bearings, one being a smaller outrigger at the rear, supporting the camshaft drive gears.
 In a novel feature for reduced noise, these were made of Novotext, a resin-impregnated fibre composite.
 A further novel feature was the use of enlarged four-bolt main bearing caps on three of the bearings.